 Jason Payne-James is a Specialist in Forensic & Legal Medicine (one of the first to be recognised by the UK General Medical Council).
 He is a forensic physician in active clinical practice.
-He is an independent researcher, an author and an editor and initiates, leads or has collaborated in research projects with a number of organisations including the Independent Police Complaints Commission, the Metropolitan Police Service, the Home Office Centre for Applied Science & Technology and the National Injuries Database (part of the National Crime Agency).
+He is an independent researcher, an author and an editor and initiates, leads or has collaborated in research projects with a number of organisations including the Independent Police Complaints Commission, (now the Independent Office for Police Conduct), the Metropolitan Police Service, the Home Office Centre for Applied Science & Technology and the National Injuries Database (part of the National Crime Agency).
 He is an advisor to governmental and other agencies in the UK and abroad.
 He is co-author of Faculty of Forensic & Legal Medicine documents related to medication management in custody, management after exposure to Taser® and irritant spray, head injury and choking.
 He is frequently asked to act as an expert witness in a range of settings.
 He is involved in many high profile and sensitive cases.
 He provides pro-bono support in a number of cases for individuals and campaigning bodies.

 He qualified in medicine in 1980 at the London Hospital Medical College and undertook additional postgraduate education to higher degree level at Cardiff Law School, the Department of Forensic Medicine & Science at the University of Glasgow and with the University of Ulster, Northern Ireland.
-He is an Accredited Mediator and is a member of the Forensic Healthcare Services Mediation Panel.
+He is an accredited mediator and is a member of the Forensic Healthcare Services Mediation Panel.